PrinceOfCzechia/Dogfight/README.md

 ### Dependencies

-- python 3
+- python 3.*, the newer, the better
 - numpy
 - pygame
+- pygame_widgets

 I sort of suppose a potential user already has python.
-The libraries can be installed simply with `pip install <name_of_the_library>`.
+The libraries can all be installed simply with `pip install <name_of_the_library>`.

 ### Controls